sabeydeedaya/docs/src/pages/emails/salesforce.md

 ### Options for generating Branch links for email

-There are a few different ways you can create Branch links that are compatible with Deep Linked Email + Salesforce.
+There are a few different ways you can create Branch links that are compatible with Universal Email + Salesforce.
 You will need to replace the web URLs in your templates with these.
 To create Branch links, you can either:

 1. [Add a new Content Area for easy deep linking](#add-a-new-content-area-for-easy-deep-linking)
 1. [Making regular Branch links compatible with email](#making-regular-branch-links-compatible-with-email)